 This era included the debut of famed Russian soprano Olga Kondina, a much heralded co-production of Wagner’s Tannhäuser with Finland’s Savolinna Opera and Russia’s Maryinsky Theatre and the global premiere production of Rachel Portman’s The Little Prince, based on the beloved children’s book.

 The time period also saw exciting Oklahoma premieres of Poulenc’s Dialogues of the Carmelites, Janacek’s The Cunning Little Vixen and Tchaikovsky’s Eugene Onegin.
 During this time, Tulsa Opera hosted the debuts of several young singers, including Joyce DiDonato and Stephanie Blythe, whom have gone on to major stardom.

 Under the leadership of current artistic director Kostis Protopapas, Tulsa Opera has continued to grow from this impressive history, presenting beloved operatic classics, but also beginning a concentrated commitment to the American repertoire.

-This era has seen Oklahoma premieres of exciting American works, including Jake Heggie’s Dead Man Walking, Frank Loesser’s The Most Happy Fellow, Robert Aldridge’s Elmer Gantry and upcoming production of Carlisle Floyd’s Of Mice And Men and Andre Previn’s A Streetcar Named Desire.
+This era has seen Oklahoma premieres of exciting American works, including Jake Heggie’s Dead Man Walking, Frank Loesser’s The Most Happy Fella, Robert Aldridge’s Elmer Gantry and upcoming production of Carlisle Floyd’s Of Mice And Men and Andre Previn’s A Streetcar Named Desire.

 Tulsa audiences have never lacked for beautiful singing.
 In recent years, we’ve been delighted to hear Tulsa’s own international opera star Sarah Coburn in four breakthrough performances, along with exciting debuts from Keith Phares and Lauren McNeese and a triumphant return for Kim Josephson.